lkalabis/SF-Switcher/docs/pages/settings.md

 Since version **0.6** different settings are availalbe for the SF-User-Switcher.

+### <a name="relogin">Re-Login

+If this feature is active you can Re-Login into an other user via the plugin wihtout the need to logout first.
+If you select this feature you can additionally specify the time (in milliseconds).
+The value **must be** between 500 and 10.000.
+The default value is 1.000 and you can keep it this way.

 ### <a name="labels">Profil Name in Label

 If this feature is active you can see the profile name in the label of the user record.